aditya4436/aditya4436/README.md

 - 👋 Hi, I’m @aditya4436
-- 👀 I’m interested in Software Developmen ye
+- 👀 I’m interested in Software Development

 <!---
 aditya4436/aditya4436 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.